Bynaryman/POF/README.md

 4. [Authors](#authors)

 ## Overview

-The Posit Operators Framework (POF) is an advanced library intended to empower arithmetic calculations and neural network operations using Posit notation on FPGA technology.
+The Posit Operators Framework (POF) is a comprehensive library designed to facilitate arithmetic computations and neural network operations using the Posit numerical format on FPGAs.
 POF includes a comprehensive suite of hardware description language (HDL) files and corresponding software to execute and substantiate high-precision and efficient arithmetic computations, with a supportive focus on neural network applications.
 Through POF, it is possible to employ and test multi-layer perceptrons, described as 'positrons,' which capitalize on the Posit numerical format for superior accuracy and performance enhancements.

 ## Project Structure